The Product Roadmap Explained

 • Enable stakeholder collaboration, engagement and alignment

-While the two roadmaps may serve a similar purpose of providing an overview, the way the data is represented and conveyed varies between the two due to the nature of products and projects themselves.
-A product, by nature, does not often have a defined start or end date which results in its roadmap having a much more strategic focus.
-Projects, on the other hand, have more defined dates, deliverables and boundaries that make their roadmaps much more tactical.
+Whilst these two roadmaps serve a similar purpose, the way that they represent and convey data varies.
+A product, by nature, does not often have a defined start or end date which means its roadmap has a much more strategic focus.
+Projects, on the other hand, have more defined dates, deliverables, and boundaries, and this makes their roadmaps more tactical.

-The key differences between these two can be seen in the core elements of project and product roadmaps.
-Product roadmap elements often include vision, strategy, goals, features, user stories, and more.
-These elements are geared towards the open-ended nature of product development.
-Alternatively, project roadmap elements often consist of milestones, timelines, resource allocations, risks, and more.
-These elements are typically working within the triple constraints of project management – cost, time and scope – and aim to manage tasks within those restraints.
+The key differences between the two is their core elements.
+The product roadmap often includes elements like vision, strategy, goals, features, user stories, and more.
+Product roadmaps fit the open-ended nature of product development.
+Alternatively, the project roadmap contains elements that include milestones, timelines, resource allocations, risks, and so on.
+These elements are typically working within the triple constraints of project management – cost, time, and scope.

-More than just providing a bird-eye view over products, product roadmaps provide a myriad of benefits.
-Some other product roadmap benefits include:
+More than just a bird’s eye view over products, the product roadmap provides a myriad of benefits, including:

-Product teams require members that are knowledgeable about all facets of the product to maintain continuity and agility during the development process.
-However, this dependency on tight-knit teams can prove challenging if team members leave or additional members are added.
-A product roadmap can give any incoming members an overview of the product with a single document, easing the handover process and ensuring continuity is maintained.
+Product teams need members that are knowledgeable about all facets of the product to maintain continuity and agility during the development process.
+However, this dependency on tight-knit teams can prove challenging if team members leave or come in to the team.
+A product roadmap gives any incoming members a solid overview of the product in a single document.
+This eases the handover process and ensures the team maintains continuity.

 Product roadmaps help clearly define task owners and their responsibilities.
-While teams often collaborate to complete a specific task, clearly assigning and visualizing a distinct task owner ensures there is accountability over core tasks.
-Teams will not be left pointing fingers over who should have had ownership over the tasks and team members can focus on the specific tasks at hand rather than having their hands in too many areas of the product development cycle.
+While teams often collaborate to complete a specific task, clearly assigning and visualising a distinct task owner ensures there is accountability over core tasks.
+Teams won’t be confused about ownership of tasks, and team members can focus on specific tasks rather than being part of too many areas of the product development cycle.

 Facilitates strategic planning

-The open-ended nature of products often makes it a challenge for long-term planning.
-With a product roadmap, teams can actively plot out how they see their product developing over a longer time frame which helps organisation leaders make more strategic plans.
-Where products are often planned in their iterative cycles than typically span from anywhere between one to four weeks, a product roadmap enables teams to plan much further ahead to match up with the strategic planning cycles that typically run on annual or bi-annual cycles.
+The open-ended nature of products often makes it challenging for long-term planning.
+With a product roadmap, teams can plot out how they see their product developing over a longer time frame.
+This assists the organisation’s leaders to make more strategic plans.
+Products are often planned in iterative cycles spanning anywhere between one to four weeks.
+However, the product roadmap enables teams to plan much further ahead.
+This lets them match up with strategic planning cycles that typically run on annual or bi-annual cycles.

-Prioritises the right tasks and prevent scope creep
+Prioritises the right tasks and prevents scope creep

 The open-ended nature of products often leaves them vulnerable to scope creep.
-Scope creep occurs when product deliverables, objectives and features grow far beyond their initial scope leading to excessive budget overruns and delays.
-A product roadmap helps keep teams on track by clearly defining the overall objectives and strategy, allowing them to prioritise the right tasks and features without running the risk of expanding the scope of the product beyond the means of the organisation.
+Scope creep occurs when product deliverables, objectives, and features grow far beyond their initial scope – leading to excessive budget overruns and delays.
+The product roadmap helps keep teams on track, by clearly defining overall objectives and strategy it allows them to prioritise the most important tasks and features.

 Encourages communication and collaboration

-Product development can often be a highly technical activity that makes it hard to communicate with non-product related teams.
-With its easy to understand visualisation of information, product roadmaps help translate the product vision, strategy and progress into non-technical terms that simplify communication and encourage greater collaboration and input from other teams and stakeholders.
+Product development can often be a highly technical activity.
+That can make it hard to communicate with non-product related teams.
+The product roadmap’s clear visualisation of information helps translate the product vision, strategy, and progress into non-technical terms.
+This simplifies communication and encourages greater collaboration from other teams and stakeholders.

-So what exactly makes up a proper product roadmap.
-As mentioned above, product roadmaps may vary depending on the chosen methodology of the team, they typically consist of the following elements:
+So what exactly makes up the product roadmap?
+As mentioned above, product roadmaps may vary depending on the chosen methodology of the team.
+However, they typically consist of the following elements:

 Product strategy